 by Tracy Johnson

 Radio personalities are either making an impact, or not.
 They’re either true personalities or just announcers.
 There’s nothing in between.
-But there’s a problem, because almost all human being want to be special, but few are bold enough or committed enough to stand out.
+But there’s a problem.
+Almost all human beings want to be loved and accepted.
+And we want to be special.
 Nobody wants to be average.
-But most are afraid to be different.
-That’s why s many are trapped in the zone of mediocrity.
+But few are bold or committed enough to stand out and truly be special.
+Most are afraid to be different.
+That’s why the vast majority of radio personalities are trapped in the zone of mediocrity.

-Personalities that stand out – the elite 1% – are almost all hated by a percentage of the audience.
-And that makes many personalities uncomfortable.
+Personalities that stand out – the elite 1% – are almost all hated or disliked by a percentage of the audience.
+And that makes personalities uncomfortable.

-But personalities that build loyal followings are almost always polarizing.
-Every talent who is able to recruit and lead a fan base comes with baggage.
-The very things that cause listeners to fall in love with them also cause others to dislike them.
+But personalities that build loyal followings always produce negative comments.
+Always.
+The very things that cause listeners to fall in love with them cause others to dislike them.

 They are polarizing.